 Together with Costa Rica, Switzerland is a member of the Accountability, Coherence and Transparency (ACT) Group based at the UN headquarters in New York, which advocates shared values and ideas, including an initiative to reform the Security Council and its working methods.
 Before Switzerland joined the UN, it developed together with Costa Rica various initiatives aimed at enhancing international law, including the Optional Protocol to the UN Convention against Torture and initiatives related to small arms and human security.

-Costa Rica is Switzerland's second largest trading partner in Central America.
-In 2018, Switzerland imported goods – primarily agricultural products – worth CHF 108 million from Costa Rica.
-It also exported CHF 185 million in goods to Costa Rica, mainly pharmaceutical products, optical and medical devices, and watches.
-At the end of 2017, direct investment from Switzerland in Costa Rica stood at CHF 915 million, and Swiss companies employed 1,890 people in the country.
+Costa Rica is Switzerland's most important trading partner in Central America.
+In 2020 Switzerland imported CHF 101 million worth of goods from Costa Rica, mainly agricultural products, while Switzerland exported goods to the value of CHF 200 million from Costa Rica – mainly pharmaceuticals, optical and medical devices, and watches.
+At the end of 2019, direct investment from Switzerland in Costa Rica amounted to just under CHF 1.3 billion, and Swiss companies employed around 2,547 people in the country.

 Cooperation in education, research and innovation